UNDP-Data/geohub/documentation/docs/sharing/export_map.md

 !!! note

     Map export control uses GeoHub Static Image API.
 You might be interested in reading our API documentation [here](https://staticimage.undpgeohub.org/api).

-## Next step

-Now, you know the basic features of GeoHub how you can search a dataset and visualize it, and share a map with others.
-In the next section, you can follow a practical exercise to deepen your knowledge on GeoHub.